nathanBarloy/advent-of-code-helper/README.md

 ## TODO

-- Automatically fetch tests in the aoc problem page.
+- Automatically fetch tests in the aoc problem page
 - Organize the code into more files
 - Better argument gestion
+- Add simple exemple usage